Heath Wood | Mossy Oak ProStaff

 As for answering the often asked question as to what all of the other sounds on the caller are used for, they are used to make the common distress sounds work as much as possible.
 As Druckenmiller says it is to build confidence for a coyote that everything is real, making him come to the call.
 The unique sounds being used to add realism is the same as a turkey hunter scratching the leaves with his or her hand when calling to a gobbler.
 It paints a picture in the animal's head assuring them that everything is good.

 Calling Coyotes: When to Use Which Calls

-In wondering what time of year to use said calls, some hunters say that they only use vocals during the winter months when coyotes begin breeding.
+In wondering what time of year to use predator calls, some hunters say that they only use vocals during the winter months when coyotes begin breeding.
 Coyotes are more vocal during that time.
 However, some of the best coyote hunters that I have talked to over the years have one thing in common, they stick to the same sounds all year long.
 Druckenmiller is one of those hunters.

 He said, “My go-to sounds do not vary from year to year or coast to coast.”

 Druckenmiller hunts coyotes throughout the year in several different states.
 By adding coyote vocals, enticing those vocals with bird sounds, and adding unique sounds when using distress calls, he is able to successfully harvest several coyotes a year by sticking to the basic distress sounds and at the same time making those sounds work by adding a wide variety of sounds along with it.